News Items and What's New (7)

 What Readers Are Saying About Take Charge

-We've primed the pump for months by talking up Take Charge, inviting advance orders, and then shipping books to readers around the world—now we’re waiting to find out how much water is in the well.
-So far so good.
+We've primed the pump for months by talking up Take Charge, inviting advance orders, and then shipping books to readers around the world—now we’re finding out how much water is in the well.
 Amazon reviews are excellent and growing.
-Last month we had five reviews, all detailed and substantive, from people with different perspectives.
-We now have 11 Amazon reviews: nine in the US, one in the UK, and another in Germany.
-All but one are 5 Stars.
-(The outlier, 3 stars, was disappointed that much of the material in the book can be found buried in the 350+ free articles on our website.)
+We started with five reviews, all detailed and substantive, from people with different perspectives.
+We now have 50 Amazon reviews: 45 in the US, four in the UK, and another in Germany.
+80 percent are 5 Stars.

 What's your opinion?
 Read Take Charge and share your views on Amazon or other forums where books are reviewed.
 Help others make an informed decision.

 Iron Man magazine reviewed Take Charge in the October, 2013, issue: ...Bass has been at this weight-training-and-fitness-lifestyle thing for many decades...on par with Jack LaLanne.
 Read the entire review